 San Francisco, the charming city by the bay, boasts an alluring topography composed of picturesque hills and sweeping seascapes.

-Peppered with over 40 hills, SF royally occupies the northern tip of a peninsula that is bordered by the Pacific Ocean on the West, the San Francisco Bay on the East, and the majestic Golden Gate Bridge to the North.
+Peppered with over 40 hills, SF royally occupies the northern tip of a peninsula bordered by the Pacific Ocean on the West, the San Francisco Bay on the East, and the majestic Golden Gate Bridge on the North.

 SAN FRANCISCO FREE WALKING TOUR: FERRY BUILDING TO FISHERMAN'S WHARF VIA COIT TOWER